marcolago/FPAWIP-Grid/README.md

 ### Use

-No instructions here for now, sorry.
+No REAL instructions here for now, sorry.
-I will write down instructions one day.
+I will write down full instructions one day.
 I promise!

 **But you could check the example page to look at the code and the effects.**